SAMMiCA/RODSNet/README.md

 --resume ckpt/city_lost/RODSNet_2x/score_best_checkpoint.pth
 ```

-You can see the sample results of pre-trained RODSNet-2x which are tested on various environments (*kitti, lost and found, cityscapes, carla simulation, real worlds*) in the `samples/RODSNet-2x_results` folder.
+You can see the sample results of pre-trained RODSNet-2x which are tested on various environments (*KITTI, Lost and Found, Cityscapes, CARLA Simulation and real world*) in the `samples/RODSNet-2x_results` folder.

 ---